AGM followed by Gallery - 'Life'

 Members will have the opportunity to process a selected set of images provided ahead of the meeting.
 At the meeting we will compare and discuss the various post-production treatments.
 We will also review the "Patterns" and "My Month - August" galleries.
 Whilst we sincerely hope that we will finally be able to meet up together for the first time in 18 months, the meeting will of course be held online if necessary.

-Hopefully we will be able to reinstate our monthly outings this month.
 More details will be provided nearer the time.

 Another compositionally themed gallery for you to interpret.